ppiot/LT_SUM25/README.md

 ### Pulse Duration

 Accurate measurement of the laser pulse duration is essential for understanding the temporal structure of the emitted electron bunches.
 Techniques such as autocorrelation, frequency-resolved optical gating (FROG), or cross-correlation with a reference signal may be employed.
-A sub-100 femtosecond pulse enables generation of ultrashort electron bunches, vital for applications in time-resolved science and advanced accelerator concepts.
+A sub-picosecond pulse enables generation of ultrashort electron bunches.
 In June we expect to receive an autocorrelator from APE; see description from the [APE website](https://www.ape-berlin.de/en/autocorrelator/pulsecheck/).
 We will use this instrument to characterize the laser-pulse duration.

 - **Measurement of nominal pulse duration and shape**
 - **Measurement of pulse duration as a functiom pulse-compression grating settings** to observe beam shape and evolution: we wil